-EXHIBIT K QUALIFIED SERVICE ORGANIZATION BUSINESS ASSOCIATE AGREEMENT (QSOBAA)
+EXHIBIT J QUALIFIED SERVICE ORGANIZATION BUSINESS ASSOCIATE AGREEMENT (QSOBAA)

-This Qualified Service Organization Business Associate Agreement ("Agreement") is entered into upon signature ("Effective Date") by and between Clackamas County, a political subdivision of the State of Oregon, on behalf of its Health, Housing and Human Services, Behavioral Health Division ("Covered Entity") and Cascadia Behavioral Healthcare, Inc. ("Business Associate") in conformance with the Health Insurance Portability and Accountability Act of 1996 and its regulations ("HIPAA"), and Confidentiality of Substance Use Disorder Patient Records, 42 CFR Part 2 ("Confidentiality Rule").
+This Qualified Service Organization Business Associate Agreement ("Agreement") is entered into by and between Clackamas County, on behalf of its Department of Health, Housing and Human Services, Behavioral Health Division ("Covered Entity") and Cascadia Health ("Business Associate") in conformance with the Health Insurance Portability and Accountability Act of 1996 and its regulations ("HIPAA"), and Confidentiality of Substance Use Disorder Patient Records, 42 CFR Part 2 ("Confidentiality Rule").
+This Qualified Service Organization Business Associate Agreement is effective upon execution by both parties.